This blog is the second part of the Endpoint Security series.

 But writing a file to the Documents folder is protected!
 Please take a look at the event logs which I mentioned earlier

 7. Results and registry locations

-Controlled Folder Access must be a part of your defence in-depth security strategy but Controlled Folder Access can’t protect you against ransomware in all situations.
-You will need to make sure you implement adminless and applocker because when a hacker succeeds in getting elevated privileges on a system, the hacker could easily disable Controlled Folder Access.
-But on systems that are properly secured, Controlled Folder Access provides an additional layer to your defence strategy protection against ransomware.
+Controlled Folder Access must be a part of your defense-in-depth security strategy but Controlled Folder Access can’t protect you against ransomware in all situations.
+You will need to make sure you implement adminless and Applocker because when a hacker succeeds in getting elevated privileges on a system, the hacker could easily disable Controlled Folder Access.
+But on systems that are properly secured, Controlled Folder Access provides an additional layer to your defense strategy protection against ransomware.

 To finish this blog please take a look at the registry locations where the policies are stored